nebula-plugins/nebula-project-plugin/README.md

 }
 ```

-The previous definition would make examples and performance SourceSets, so that code can go in src/examples/java and src/performance/java.
-It'll get four configurations: examplesCompile, examplesRuntime, performanceCompile, performanceRuntime.
-Those configuration will extends compile and runtime respectively.
+The previous definition would make examples and performance SourceSets, so that code can go in `src/examples/java` and `src/performance/java`.
+It'll get four configurations: `examplesCompile`, `examplesRuntime`, `performanceCompile`, `performanceRuntime`.
+Those configurations will extend compile and runtime respectively.
 Each one can be configured to inherit from another SourceSet, e.g.

 ```groovy
 facets {